Götz Uhrig: Professional career

 After completing his PhD, Uhrig began his postdoctoral research career as a researcher in the group of Prof. Erwin Müller-Hartmann at the University of Cologne from January 1994 to September 1995.
 He continued his postdoctoral research with Prof. Heinz Schulz at the Université Paris-Sud (now part of Université Paris-Saclay) from October 1995 to December 1996.
 Returning to Germany in 1997, Uhrig resumed his work at the University of Cologne.
 In 1999, he achieved his Habilitation and continued his research in Cologne till 2004.
 In April 2005, Uhrig was appointed Associate Professor at Saarland University in Saarbrücken.
 Since 2006, he is a Full Professor at TU Dortmund University.

 At TU Dortmund University, Uhrig held administrative roles.
 From 2008 to 2014, he served as Vice-Dean of the Department of Physics becoming Dean in 2014 until 2016.
 Uhrig served as a member of the Editorial Board of the European Physical Journal B and as one of the Curators of the Physik-Journal of the DPG, Deutsche Physikalische Gesellschaft.
 He served in the Senate of TU Dortmund University.
 Since 2024, he is elected Fachkollegiat of the DFG, Deutsche Forschungsgemeinschaft.

 Research

 Götz Uhrig studies strongly correlated systems, in particular quantum magnets.
 Among others, he developed systematic basis transformations as theoretical tool to elucidate the under-lying physical properties.
-In the last years, non-equilibrium issues and topological properties are taken into focus.
+In recent years, non-equilibrium issues and topological properties are taken into focus.
 He contributed to quantum error mitigation by discovering particular dynamic decoupling schemes.